ithyme7/pump-alarm-bot/README.md

 # Pump Alarm Bot

-This project contains a small Python script that reads trade volume data from [Dune Analytics](https://dune.com) and posts the results to a Telegram chat.
+A Python bot that fetches token trade volume data from [Dune Analytics](https://dune.com) and posts the top movers to Telegram.
+Results are stored locally for historical analysis and a small bar chart is generated for each run.
-It can be executed manually or scheduled using GitHub Actions.

 ## Setup